Charm City Roller Derby

-Charm City Roller Derby (CCRD), is a flat track roller derby league in Baltimore, Maryland.
+Charm City Roller Derby (CCRD), was a flat track roller derby league in Baltimore, Maryland.
 Founded in 2005, Charm City is a member of the Women's Flat Track Derby Association (WFTDA).

 History and league structure

 The league was established in 2005 as Charm City Roller Girls, when Caroline Donaghy returned to Baltimore from Houston, where she had skated with the Space City Roller Girls, and began promoting the intention to start a league in Baltimore.
 The first public Charm City game was held in 2006 at Skateland in Putty Hill.
 Upon the league's formation, it comprised four teams: the Junkyard Dolls, the Mobtown Mods, the Night Terrors and the Speed Regime.
 As early as 2008, games were being held at the Fifth Regiment Armory in Baltimore, and by 2009, the league was holding games at Du Burns Arena in Canton before sellout crowds of 2,000 fans.